New Jersey Library Association

 The New Jersey Library Association (NJLA) is a library organization located in Bordentown, New Jersey.
 It was established in 1890, and is the oldest library organization in the State of New Jersey.
 The NJLA began in 1890 with 39 members, and currently has over 1,700.
-The organization states on its website that it "advocates for the advancement of library services for the residents of New Jersey, provides continuing education & networking opportunities for librarians", and "supports the principles of intellectual freedom & promotes access to library materials for all".
+The organization states on its website that it "Advocates for library services for New Jersey residents; Provides education and networking for library staff;" and "Supports intellectual freedom and access to books, music, movies, and information."

 History

 1890 – 1950

 On December 29, 1890, 39 charter member libraries formed the New Jersey Library Association and elected their first president, William Prall.
 Prall, a New Jersey State Assembly member from Passaic County, served as president from 1890–1891.
 He had previously introduced the state library law in 1884.
-The original purpose of the organization was "to instill in the minds of assistants a love of work in which they are engaged".
+The original purpose of the organization was "to instill in the minds of assistants a love of the work in which they are engaged".
 The organization helped to promote state legislation benefiting libraries, and successfully pushed forward passage of the state Traveling Library Law for rural librarians in 1899.
 It helped promote the law which established the New Jersey Public Library Commission in 1900.

 In 1905, the organization helped to set up a summer school for librarians, and in 1922, assisted in the establishment of a "graded summer school for library service".
 The organization's publication New Jersey Libraries has appeared continuously in various formats since 1911.
 In 1927, the NJLA assisted the Public Library Commission in forming a library school at the Douglass College, then known as New Jersey College for Women.